strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/plugins-migration.md

   - upgrade to Strapi 5
 ---

-# Plugins migration summary
+# Plugins upgrade summary

 :::callout 🚧  Work in progress
 This page is a work-in-progress and some links are currently missing.
 :::

-The present page is intended to be used as a short summary of everything to consider if you are a plugin developer intending to migrate your plugin from Strapi v4 to Strapi 5.
+The present page is intended to be used as a short summary of everything to consider if you are a plugin developer intending to upgrade your plugin from Strapi v4 to Strapi 5.
 The page quickly describes the changes affecting plugins and links to additional resources where necessary.

 ## Back-end changes